 Tammy Brown, Treasurer – Having grown up in the area, Tammy became involved with Aspen Valley Wildlife Sanctuary through her father Ed Brown who has been a long standing volunteer with the sanctuary.
 Tammy has been a director of Aspen Valley Wildlife Sanctuary since 2011, and is also a director of Women’s College Hospital and a director and past chair of directors of Ovarian Cancer Canada.
 Tammy is a CPA, CA and a Partner in KPMG’s Audit practice in the Greater Toronto Area (GTA).
 She has over 20 years of audit experience, primarily with public companies.
 In addition to her technical and client service abilities, Tammy is known for her significant interest and contributions within HR from coaching and mentoring throughout her career to taking leadership roles in the development of others and in diversity inclusion within KPMG.
 She is a band member of the Shawanaga First Nation.
 As a member of the Diversity and Inclusion executive committee, Tammy has represented the aboriginal community and continues to develop connections and seek opportunities to support and include these communities in our activities.
 Tammy has served in leadership positions at KPMG in the areas of recruiting, training and human resources throughout her career.
 She is currently the HR and Resources Partner for the GTA Audit practice, is a member of the GTA audit leadership team and is a member of the Diversity and Inclusion partner executive committee.

-Margaret Black, Secretary – Margaret joined the Aspen Valley board in September 2013.
+Maggie Black, Director – Maggie joined the Aspen Valley board in September 2013.
 She has a Bachelor of Applied Arts degree in Geography from Ryerson University, a Bachelor of Education Degree from York University and Master’s Degrees in Theology from Acadia University.
-Over the past twenty years, Margaret has been employed in various aspects of the education field.
+Over the past twenty years, Maggie has been employed in various aspects of the education field.
 She has been an elementary school teacher with the Simcoe County District School Board since 2006.
-Margaret brings to the board experience in writing and editing, educational resource development, desktop publishing, and graphic, website and blog design.
-Margaret has served as a volunteer habitat monitor for the Ontario Trumpeter Swan Reintroduction Program since 2003.
+Maggie brings to the board experience in writing and editing, educational resource development, desktop publishing, and graphic, website and blog design.
+Maggie has served as a volunteer habitat monitor for the Ontario Trumpeter Swan Reintroduction Program since 2003.
 Over the past decade, she has sponsored nine free-flying Trumpeter Swans through the Wye Marsh, and a number of non-releasable animals at Aspen Valley Wildlife Sanctuary and the former Muskoka Wildlife Centre.
 In 2003, she founded the Gordon Black Memorial Camp Fund, in memory of her late-husband.
 To date, the fund has enabled over 170 children to attend summer camp at the Wye Marsh, on full sponsorship.
-In 2007, Margaret was the recipient of the Wye Marsh’s Harry Lumsden Conservation Award.
-In her spare time, Margaret is an avid camper, kayaker and canoe-tripper, and also enjoys hiking, bicycling and photography.
+In 2007, Maggie was the recipient of the Wye Marsh’s Harry Lumsden Conservation Award.
+In her spare time, Maggie is an avid camper, kayaker and canoe-tripper, and also enjoys hiking, bicycling and photography.